Logic Apps Best Practices, Tips and Tricks: #47 Proper use of the Terminate action

 At first glimpse, everything is ok and works as expected, but that will be an illusion, and you will find that unexpected behavior will appear.
 The issue is that if you do not set up the Run After settings for the Terminate action properly, it may not behave as expected.
 For example:

-• Without explicitly configuring Run After settings, the Terminate action may be skipped, and this will, in many cases, such as the example above, force the workflow to finish as successful, even if that is not our intended outcome.
+• Without explicitly configuring Run After settings, the Terminate action may be skipped, and this will, in many cases, such as the example above, cause the workflow to finish successfully, even if that is not our intended outcome.

 • The workflow might still complete as Success, even though the Terminate action was intended to set it to Failure or another status.